craigprotzel/Mashups/09_The_Server_Plus_Storage/CouchDB_Favorite_Words/readme.md

 6. Then, from the permissions page in Cloudant, check the **Reader** and **Writer** boxes for the KEY you just created.
 7. In Terminal, `cd` into this main directory and run `npm install`.
 8. Be sure there were no errors with the previous step.
 If not, then run: `npm run start` or `node app.js`
-9. Now visit [http://localhost:3000/](http://localhost:3000/) and you've got a notepad synced to a couchdb account.
+9. Now visit [http://localhost:3000/](http://localhost:3000/) and your app should be synced to your couchdb on Cloudant!